 NJ Divorce and Custody Mediation is a process in which a trained mediator helps a couple to make family law related decisions such as child custody, support, alimony and equitable distribution, without court involvement.
 Rather than making decisions for the parties, the mediator helps them to make their own decisions with expert guidance.
 The result is more satisfying for the parties and generally produces more durable solutions than those achieved and ultimately imposed upon the parties through litigation.

-To find out if Mediation is the right solution for you, request a free, confidential, no obligation 20-minute consultation: 732-603-8585.
+To find out if Mediation is the right solution for you, request an expert consultation: 732-603-8585.